FreshRSS/FreshRSS/docs/en/users/04_Subscriptions.md

 ## Subscription management

 The "Subscription management" submenu allows categories and feeds to be configured.
-Feeds can be moved between categories by drag-and-drop, or in the individual feed’ssettings.
+Feeds can be moved between categories by drag-and-drop, or in the individual feed’s settings.
 Hovering over a feed/category will cause a gear icon to appear.
 Clicking the icon will bring up the settings for that item.

 ## Category Settings